According to SimpliLearn, Influencer Marketing (using influencers to promote your brand) is the most effective customer acquisition channel of all.

 There’s a bit more to Influencer Marketing than just plunking a few celebrities into a TV commercial, however.
 Today’s definition of “celebrities” (Influencers) has broadened to encompass those who are, in the words of Andy Warhol, “famous for 15 minutes”.

-The Seven Most Effective Influencer Marketing Strategies
+Lesson Two: Most Effective Influencer Marketing Strategies

 As it turns out, there’s a bit more to Influencer Marketing than simply tracking down people who seem to have a lot of followers in social media.
 We share proven strategies which will help lessen potential heartache.